ai-naymul/SQL-Bootcamp-Resources/Challenge_Solutions/Challenge 03_Solution.md

 ### Solution - Challenge 03

-There are n situation in that challenge so the answers are
+There are 3 situation in that challenge so the answers are

 Situation 01: ```SELECT email FROM customer WHERE first_name = 'Nancy' AND last_name = 'Thomas';```